Optimal information gain at the onset of habituation to repeated stimuli: Methods

 Although it may seem surprising, this is a direct consequence of the fact that $S$ is only influenced by $H$ through the stationary state of $U$.
-Crucially, the presence of the feedback is still fundamental.
-Indeed, we can always write the mutual information between the field $H$ and both the readout $U$ and the storage $S$ together as $I_{(U,S),H} = \Delta I_f + I_{U,H}$, where $\Delta I_f = I_{(U,S),H} - I_{U,H} = I_{(U,H),S} - I_{U,S}$.
-Hence, if we have $\Delta I_f > 0$, the storage is increasing the information of the two populations together on the external field.
-Overall, although $S$ and $H$ are independent, the feedback is paramount in shaping how the system responds to the external field, and stores information about it.
+Crucially, the presence of the feedback is still fundamental in promoting habituation.
+Indeed, we can always write the mutual information between the signal $H$ and both the readout $U$ and the storage $S$ together as $I_{(U,S),H} = \Delta I_f + I_{U,H}$, where $\Delta I_f = I_{(U,S),H} - I_{U,H} = I_{(U,H),S} - I_{U,S}$. {Since $\Delta I_f > 0$ (by standard information-theoretic inequalities), the storage is increasing the information of the two populations together on the external signal.} Overall, although $S$ and $H$ are independent in this limit, the feedback is paramount in shaping how the system responds to the external signal and stores information about it.

-\textbf{Dissipation of internal chemical processes.} The production of readout, $u$, and storage, $s$, molecules requires energy.
-The dissipation into the environment can be quantified from the environmental contribution of the Schnakenberg entropy production, which is also the only one that survives at stationarity \cite{schnakenberg1976network}.
-We have:

-where we indicated all possible dependencies in the joint probability distribution.
-By employing the time-scale separation, and noting that $\Gamma_{u \to u \pm 1}$ do not depend on $s$, we finally have:

-As this quantity decreases during adaptation, the system tends to dissipate less and less into the environment to produce the internal chemical populations as it encodes and stores the external signal.

-\textbf{Pareto optimization.} We perform a Pareto optimization at stationarity in the presence of a large, but static, external field.
-We seek the optimal values of $(\beta, \sigma)$ by maximizing the functional

-where $\gamma_1 + \gamma_2 \in [0,1]$.
-Hence, we maximize the information between the readout and the field, the information feedback, and we minimize the dissipation of the receptor.
-The values are normalized since, in principle, they can span different orders of magnitudes.
+\textbf{Pareto optimization}.
+We perform a Pareto optimization at stationarity in the presence of a prolonged stimulation.
+We seek the optimal values of $(\beta, \sigma)$ by maximizing the functional {in Eq.~\eqref{eqn:pareto} of the main text}.
+Hence, we maximize the information between the readout and the signal, simultaneously minimizing the dissipation of the receptor induced by both the signal and feedback process {and the dissipation associated with storage production,} as discussed in the main text. {The dissipative contributions have been computed per unit energy to be comparable with the mutual information.} In the Supplementary Information, we {detailed the derivation of the Pareto front and investigate the robustness of this optimization strategy.}